jamie0828/Poseidon/README.md

 ## Design concept
 The design can be logically seperated into two parts **P2P network**  based communication with encryption transportation.
 A high availability network among all partners are established to exchanged business documents.
 The sender and receiver could be implemented with pulish/subscribe mode.

-**Block chain** based data storage with decentral architecture, data evidence.
+**Block chain** based data storage with decentral architecture to achieve data evidence.

 ## Challenge
 * Performance and big data size